CleverTap/clevertap-android-sdk/docs/CTCORECHANGELOG.md

 ## CleverTap Android SDK CHANGE LOG

+### Version 4.5.0 (June 3, 2022)
+* `removeValueForKey()` in `CleverTapAPI` can now remove PII data like Email, Phone and Date Of Birth.
+* Improved the `ActivityLifecycleCallback`’s `onPaused` logic so that it runs on the background thread to avoid any runtime issues.
+Fixes #221.
+* Adds support to change credentials for the CleverTap Xiaomi Push SDK using `changeXiaomiCredentials`.
+Contribution PR #269.
+* Adds support to enable/disable the CleverTap Xiaomi Push SDK using `enableXiaomiPushOn` method.
+CleverTap Xiaomi Push SDK can now be enabled/disabled for `ALL_DEVICES`, `XIAOMI_MIUI_DEVICES` and `NO_DEVICES`.
+* Adds analytics support for upcoming CleverTap Direct Call Android SDK.
+* Sets up CI/CD using Github Actions.

 ### Version 4.4.0 (December 20, 2021)
 * Adds below new public APIs for smooth and easy integration of Custom Android Push Notifications Handling(FCM),Custom Push Amplification Handling and Push Templates
   * `CTFcmMessageHandler().createNotification(applicationContext, message)`